noirotm/lingo/Challenge.md

     score = 100 * (6 - number_of_attempts)

-So if the word is guessed at first try, 500 points are given.
+So if the word is correctly guessed on the first try, 500 points are given.
 The last try is worth 100 points.

 Failure to guess the word grants zero points.